muhme/joomla-branches-tester/README.md

 <img align="right" src="images/phpMyAdmin.png">
 <img align="right" src="images/pgAdmin.png" width="240px">

-👉 This works only for branch-based Joomla instances.
+👉 This works only for dev-branch based Joomla instances.
    If the instance was installed from a tag or is a grafted one, then `scripts/pull` skips over the instance.

 ### :fairy: Gaze Into the Spellbook